If you use an App, you must decide, whether you give your App more, than your App gives you.

 Interactions between humans and digital technology influence our cognitive bias- disrupt our ability to make rational choices.

-Crime and deviant sociopathic behaviour are not yet fully settled in criminological theories on human interactions in the online social universe.
+Crime and deviant sociopathic behaviour are not yet fully settled in criminological theories on online social human interactions.

 Some criminologists argue that crime in cyberspace is not qualitatively different from crime committed in meatspace.
 From this point of view, criminal acts in cyberspace can be analysed and explained by established theories of causality and motivation why some people commit crime in meatspace.
 In this interpretation, ‘cybercrime’ is just well-known criminal acts carried out using new methods and technologies.
 It is ‘old wine in new bottles’ (Grabosky, 2001).